zoyron/neovim/README.md

 **Have [Neovim](https://neovim.io/) pre-installed on your device**

 Usage is straigtforward.
-*This works for mac only as of now, suppport for other devices would be added soon.*

     git clone https://github.com/zoyron/neovim.git ~/.config/nvim

+*As of now, this configuration would work for mac users.
+Suppport for other devices would be added soon.*

 ### Some must knows before using: